Hero image

 • Increase help-seeking behavior: Many students who need help may be reluctant or unsure of how to seek it out.
 Obstacles to help-seeking include lack of awareness of mental health services, skepticism about the effectiveness of treatment, prejudices associated with mental illness, and uncertainty about costs or insurance coverage.
 Campuses should engage in a variety of activities designed to increase the likelihood that a student in need will seek help.

 • Provide mental health and substance abuse services: It is essential to offer accessible, consistent and high-quality mental health services to students.
-To make mental health and substance abuse care more comprehensive, it should include strong and flexible services, adequate staffing levels and staff diversity reflective of the student population, flexibility in treatment approaches, and clinic hours that are reflective of student schedules.
+To make mental health and substance abuse care more comprehensive, it should include flexible services and adequate staffing levels.
 Since most college clinics are free, the length of treatment is often limited.
 Therefore, it is important that campus mental health services can assist students in finding off-campus resources that can provide long-term care if needed.

 • Follow crisis management procedures: The campus should have access to a well-publicized 24/7 crisis phone and/or chat line either through campus resources or local/national services.
 There should be a process in place to share information (as legally appropriate) between local ERs and school health and/or counseling services.